-To reap the rewards of such a strategy, you don’t need to change existing metadata.
+To reap the rewards of such a strategy, you don’t need to change existing metadata (title tags and URLs, specifically).
 Simply open the old post within your CMS, make content changes directly, then republish.

 As you go down the line optimizing subsequent posts, you can dive deeper into pages that aren’t performing well at all, with the ultimate goal being to enhance as many posts as possible.